SayandipSaha666/LLM-from-scratch/README.md

-# LLM-from-scratch
+# Building GPT-2 from Scratch

-This project implements a GPT-2-style transformer language model entirely from the ground up using PyTorch.
-It covers every stage — from data preprocessing and tokenization to building the multi-head attention mechanism, transformer blocks, and training loop — without relying on high-level libraries.
-The goal is to deeply understand how large language models like GPT-2 work internally, including:
+This project implements a GPT-2–style transformer language model entirely from the ground up using PyTorch.
+It is built step by step — from data preprocessing and tokenization to constructing the multi-head attention mechanism, transformer blocks, and training loop — without relying on high-level libraries.

+## Key Features
-Implementing Byte Pair Encoding (BPE) tokenization
+- **Byte Pair Encoding (BPE)** tokenization

-Designing positional embeddings and multi-head self-attention
+- **Positional embeddings** and **multi-head self-attention**

-Stacking transformer decoder blocks to form the model
+- **Transformer decoder blocks** stacked to form the model

-Training on text datasets and generating coherent text samples
+- **Training pipeline** for text datasets
+- **Text generation** with autoregressive decoding

+## Purpose
-This repository serves as an educational resource for anyone who wants to explore the inner workings of modern language models at the code level.
+The goal of this project is to gain a deep understanding of how large language models like GPT-2 work internally.
+It serves as an educational resource for exploring the foundations of modern transformer-based language models.

+---